 versions lower than 1.12.
 The unintentionally created pods don't impede

-upgrade operations, but they might be found in abnormal state.
+upgrade operations, but they might be found in an unexpected state.
 We

 recommend that you remove the outdated pods.